bin-cli/bin-cli/README.md

 $ sudo ln -s /usr/bin/bin /usr/local/bin/b
 ```

-Or you can can create an alias in your shell's config.
+Or you can create an alias in your shell's config.
 For example, in `~/.bashrc`:

 ```bash
 alias b='bin --exe b'